Jengamon/rust_skeleton/README.md

 allowed to change as I please, but most of the rest of the package should be pretty stable as is.

-The highest log level I plan to use is trace, so if you compile to ignore those, you should easily be able to control how much you output.
+The highest log level I plan to use is trace for internal messages, so if you compile to ignore those, you should easily be able to control how much you output.
+It will use error if it is about your interaction bot, though.

 ## What about the hand calculation engine?